 Prepare thoroughly for meetings

 - Have an agenda of things you would like to discuss.

 - Send stuff (as PDF documents, not as Word documents) early enough to allow me to prepare.
-Generally, this is 24 hours before our meeting.
+Check our scheduling sheet for details and submission links.

 - If you are supervised in a team, please send your material to each other early enough, so that you can (a) study each other’s work, and provide (b) a round of feedback before submitting material to your advisor

 - Provide a small recap of your project regularly

 - If you experience any kind of problem - whether related to the content of your thesis, or related to your personal wellbeing - you can talk to me so I can help you find a solution or refer you to experts that can.